Infante Antonio, Duke of Galliera

 Infante Antonio, Duke of Galliera (Antonio Maria Luis Felipe Juan Florencio de Orleans y Borbón; 23 February 1866 – 24 December 1930), was a member of the Spanish and French royal families.
-He was the son of Antoine d'Orléans, Duke of Montpensier, and Infanta Luisa Fernanda of Spain.
+He was the son of Prince Antoine, Duke of Montpensier, and Infanta Luisa Fernanda of Spain.
 Infante Antonio was a grandson of King Louis Philippe I of France on his father's side and King Ferdinand VII of Spain on his mother's side.